Welcome to the wonderful world of planners. Where there are so many sizes and formats that it is enough to drive a person mad!

 CityGirl Planners was born out of a love of designing functional pages to create an organized life for us and our customers.
 We create simple, modern, functional designs so you can build your perfect planner.

 We are sure you will find the right format and size here at CityGirl.
-With our catalog of over 300 designs, our goal is to make your life easier.
+With our catalog of over 300 designs and several binding formats, our goal is to make your life easier.
 To make your planner…….simply you.

 ONE LAST THING

-So, you have picked out your perfect planner.
-Now you are on the hunt to make it truly yours with more calendars or functional designs.
+So, you have picked out your perfect planner binder/cover.
+Now you are on the hunt to make it truly you with more calendars or functional designs.
 Something very important needs to be mentioned.
-Please, please, please measure the inserts you currently have before purchasing any inserts/refills for your planner.
-If you don’t have your planner yet, contact the manufacturer for the refill size that fits their planner.
+Please, please, please measure the inserts you currently have in your ring binder before purchasing any inserts/refills.
+If you don’t have your binder yet, contact the manufacturer for the refill size that fits their planner.
 I cannot stress this enough.
 The measurements are more important than purchasing by name.
 We use the names that major manufacturers adopted when we originated back in 2014.
 If the names for certain measurements have shifted with new makers entering the market, we are still going to use what we started with.
 There is a post on our blog regarding a common ordering error in Personal and A6 size rings.

 It’s always best to do a search by the name first, then narrow down through exact measurements.
 It’s also a good idea to make sure you are purchasing the correct format too.
 Several sizes have different formats.
 An example would be Personal size.
 You can get Personal size in ringed inserts and notebook refills.
 Most shops (including ours) will mention which format either on the title or in the listing itself.
 Or both.
 These formats are not interchangeable.
 Sometimes the actual sizes of the same name will be different as seen in Pocket.
 The Pockets rings are 3.2″ x 4.7″, but the Pocket notebook is 3.5″ x 5.5″, commonly called Field Notes. *head spin*